hal/elemento/README.md

 # J2CL / GWT3

 Elemento is ready to be used with J2CL and GWT 3.
 It has no dependencies to `gwt-user`.
 There are methods that use safe HTML classes.
 But these classes are taken from [`org.gwtproject.safehtml:safehtml`](https://github.com/Vertispan/gwt-safehtml/).
-In case you still need to use the safe HTML classes from `gwt-user`, you can switch to another Elemento version:
+In case you still need to use the safe HTML classes from `gwt-user`, you can switch to another Elemento versions `GWT2-SNAPSHOT` resp. `x.y.z-gwt2`.

+In general Elemento provides these branches which produce the following versions:

 - The main branches `develop` and `master` have no `gwt-user` dependency.
 They use safe HTML classes from `org.gwtproject.safehtml:safehtml`.
 These branches produce versions `HEAD-SNAPSHOT` resp. `x.y.z`
 - The branch `gwt2` use safe HTML classes from `gwt-user`.
 This branch produces versions `GWT2-SNAPSHOT` resp. `x.y.z-gwt2`

-- Methods to convert from `com.google.gwt.user.client.ui.Widget` and `com.google.gwt.dom.client.Element` to `elemental2.dom.HTMLElement` and vice versa are part of class `org.jboss.gwt.elemento.core.Widgets` in module `elemento-widget`.
+Methods to convert from `com.google.gwt.user.client.ui.Widget` and `com.google.gwt.dom.client.Element` to `elemental2.dom.HTMLElement` and vice versa are part of class `org.jboss.gwt.elemento.core.Widgets` in module `elemento-widget`.
 This module is available in all versions and branches and has obvisiouly a dependeny to `gwt-user`.

 # Samples